aadm/aadm.github.io/_posts/2012-12-17-fuji-test-day.md

 <a href="http://www.flickr.com/photos/aadm/8287861141/" title="S0027338 by aadm, on Flickr"><img src="http://farm9.staticflickr.com/8343/8287861141_28e1db8db9_c.jpg" width="800" height="534" alt="S0027338"></a>

-Last Sunday Fuji organized a test event in Milano and so I grabbed the opportunity, went there in the afternoon and managed to play with the XE-1 for a good fifteen minutes.
+Last Sunday Fuji organized a test event in Milano, so I grabbed the opportunity to play with the XE-1 for a good fifteen minutes.

 The event was a crowd-pleaser; a perfectly lit[^nota-modella], beautiful model striking sexy-annoyed poses for all those who were interested in this type of photography (a good number, from what I could see).
 Two street/documentary photographers leading hour-long walks in the surroundings.
-The possibility to get hold of any camera you wanted[^nota-camera], put your memory card in it and play for an hour or more, in the gallery or outside on the streets.
+The possibility to use any camera you wanted[^nota-camera], and play with it at will, in the gallery or outside on the streets.

 <a href="http://www.flickr.com/photos/aadm/8288916284/" title="S0037342 by aadm, on Flickr"><img src="http://farm9.staticflickr.com/8074/8288916284_90d712d148_c.jpg" width="800" height="533" alt="S0037342"></a>
 _You should check how sharp the kid is at 100% (you pixel-peeper)._